Early surge of Democratic mail voting sparks worry inside GOP

 The wide Democratic lead in mail voting so far has been the subject of urgent discussions among top GOP officials, according to people familiar with the conversations.

 The margins are “stunning” — and bad news for Republicans up and down the ballot, said longtime GOP pollster Whit Ayres.
-While the Republican Party is focused on getting voters out on Election Day, he noted that older voters who have traditionally supported Republicans are most concerned about covid-19 infection and could choose to stay home if an outbreak arises as the election nears.
+While the Republican Party is focused on getting voters out on Election Day, he noted that older voters who have traditionally supported Republicans are most concerned about being infected with the novel coronavirus and could choose to stay home if the outbreak intensifies as the election nears.

-The trend has emerged after Trump has spent months assailing voting by mail, making unsubstantiated claims that it is prone to corruption and fraud — attacks that have resonated with Republican voters, polls show.
-State and local Republicans, fearful of losing what has long been a key turnout advantage for the GOP, spent the last few months racing to reassure voters that mail voting was safe, despite the president’s rhetoric.
+The trend has emerged after Trump spent months assailing voting by mail, making unsubstantiated claims that it is prone to corruption and fraud — attacks that have resonated with Republican voters, polls show.
+State and local Republicans, fearful of losing what has long been a key turnout advantage for the GOP, spent the past few months racing to reassure voters that voting by mail was safe, despite the president’s rhetoric.

 But GOP voter distrust in mail ballots now appears to be translating into an advantage in early voting for former vice president Joe Biden, the Democratic nominee, and for Democratic challengers in close Senate races in Maine, Iowa and North Carolina.

-Democrats say they are keenly aware that the advantage could dwindle if their voters don’t return requested ballots in high numbers, or if Republicans successfully challenge large numbers of mail ballots after Election Day, as they have said they plan to do.
+Democrats say they are keenly aware that the advantage could dwindle if their voters do not continue to return requested ballots in high numbers, or if Republicans successfully challenge large numbers of mail ballots after Election Day, as they have said they plan to do.

-But several Republicans acknowledged privately that there is little upside for their party in the numbers — and said they are working feverishly to reverse with a last-minute press with voters.
+But several Republicans acknowledged privately that there is little upside for their party in the numbers — and said they are working feverishly to reverse the trend with a last-minute press with voters.

 “It’s astronomical,” said one Republican strategist involved in Senate races who said he was “horrified” by the discrepancy and, like others interviewed for this report, spoke on the condition of anonymity to describe internal concerns.
 “You see these numbers in a state like North Carolina, and how can you not be concerned?”

-The RNC is trying to close the gap, turning to Trump surrogates and family members, including the president’s daughter-in-law, Lara Trump, to record calls and urge supporters to vote by mail.
+The Republican National Committee is trying to close the gap, turning to Trump surrogates and family members, including the president’s daughter-in-law, Lara Trump, to record calls and urge supporters to vote by mail.

 The issue is of such concern that Senate Majority Leader Mitch McConnell (R-Ky.) has twice met with Trump to urge him to stop talking about mail balloting “imprecisely,” a strategist said.
-McConnell has told others he is concerned the president’s rhetoric could depress Republican voters from voting by mail.
+McConnell has told others he is concerned that the president’s rhetoric could discourage Republicans from voting by mail.
 And former RNC chairman and former Trump chief of staff Reince Priebus has repeatedly told others that the mail-voting gap could be the GOP’s biggest challenge this fall.

 A spokesman for McConnell declined to comment.
 The White House referred questions to the Trump campaign, which did not immediately respond to a request for comment.

-Republican Party officials, meanwhile, downplayed the disparity in mail ballots so far, saying that most of their voters will show up on Election Day — and that Trump will be able to close the gap.
+Republican Party officials, meanwhile, publicly minimized the disparity in mail ballots so far, saying that most of their party’s voters will show up on Election Day — and that Trump will be able to close the gap.

 “We always expected to be behind at this point as Democrats have made it their mission to push for an all-mail election that brings fraud and chaos into the system,” said RNC spokesman Mike Reed.
 “You’ll see Democrats predominantly vote by mail, and our voters will come out in droves to vote in person, especially on Election Day.”